Updated: April 18, 2023 - 5 min read

 As an engineer with lean software development experience, you’ll be able to shift your thinking towards lean product management more easily, as the core concepts are the same.
 Lean thinking in product management involves putting customers first and making decisions based on data rather than conjecture, basing roadmaps on customer value rather than features, and looking for ways to work more effectively as a team.

 For further reading, we recommend picking up a great book, such as The Lean Product Playbook by Dan Olsen.
-You can also read our exclusive interview with the author to really dive deeper into the topic.

 3. Growth Hacking